 Fees & Financing

 Legal representation at The Lien Law Firm is charged hourly.
 Clients put down a retainer at the beginning of their case that covers the first 8-10 hours of work.
 When your retainer account starts to run low, you put down another retainer payment to keep it replenished.
 At the end of your case, any money left in your retainer account goes back to you.
 To help with budgeting and cash flow, many clients choose to put money into their retainer account on a regular basis instead of waiting for it to run low.
+We also accept legal insurance and EAP assistance for legal representation.
+We are happy to talk with you about fees & financing for your individual situation.

 Ready to get started?